5th Fetter

 Who is judging what would be right?

-Sometimes when you look directly at duality it becomes very clear that identification is happening, and it sometimes makes it very easy to look through, since who is identifying?
+Sometimes when you look directly at duality it becomes very clear that identification is happening, and it sometimes makes it very easy to look through, since who is the one who is identifying?

 Are you all of a sudden finding a difference between the thinker and the thought?